E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Related Work

 \section{Related Work}

 \textbf{E-Scooters' Security and Privacy}.
 Research on e-scooters has studied their proprietary protocols and rental ecosystems, but no work has focused on their \emph{internals}.
-A recent contribution~\cite{casagrande23espoofer} analyzed the Xiaomi e-scooter ecosystem, identifying issues in the proprietary BLE protocols used by the e-scooter and Mi Home.
-The researchers identified vulnerabilities~\cite{bird-webapp} in the Bird e-scooter sharing platform and discovered MitM attacks~\cite{mitm-rude} on the rental e-scooters of the Lime company.
+A recent paper analyzed the Xiaomi e-scooter ecosystem, identifying issues in the proprietary BLE protocols used by the e-scooter and Mi Home~\cite{casagrande23espoofer}.
+Researchers identified vulnerabilities in the Bird e-scooter sharing platform~\cite{bird-webapp} and discovered MitM attacks on the rental e-scooters of the Lime company~\cite{mitm-rude}.
 Other studies focused on the privacy of user-related data in e-scooter rental Android apps~\cite{scooter_wisec_2022} and the safety risks of riding e-scooters~\cite{safetyScooter1}.
+In 2019, researchers from Zimperium revealed flaws in the M365 locking system that could halt a running e-scooter~\cite{zimperium}.
+The same year, Lanrat found that a M365 e-scooter did not enforce authentication over BLE~\cite{m365-authbypass}.

-\textbf{E-Scooters Hacking and Modding}.
-In 2019, Zimperium revealed flaws in the M365 locking system that could halt a running e-scooter~\cite{zimperium}.
-The same year, the hacker Lanrat found that M365 does not enforce authentication over BLE~\cite{m365-authbypass}.
-ScooterHacking~\cite{website-scooterhacking}, the largest e-scooter modding community, released tools~\cite{github-scooterhacking,app-shu} to interact with Xiaomi e-scooters and perform firmware updates~\cite{botox-fwpatcher}.
-Modding tools, such as~\cite{fwtoolkit-scooterhacking}, focus on increasing the e-scooter's performance by, for example, increasing the motor's speed value stored in the DRV's Flash memory.
-In contrast, we focus on the BCTRL firmware and develop custom patches for it.
-Our patches incorporate a substantial amount of binary instructions, including conditional jumps and new UART packets, that implement \emph{new} capabilities previously unavailable on a Xiaomi e-scooter.
+\textbf{E-Scooters Modding}.
+There is a vibrant e-scooter modding community around the ScooterHacking~\cite{website-scooterhacking} website.
+The community released useful tools such as ones to interact with Xiaomi e-scooters~\cite{github-scooterhacking,app-shu} and perform firmware updates~\cite{botox-fwpatcher}.
+Other modding tools, such as~\cite{fwtoolkit-scooterhacking}, focus on e-scooter performance by, for example, increasing the maximum speed value.
+Our toolkit focuses on the previously unexplored BCTRL firmware and can add new malicious capabilities to the e-scooter BMS.